Part 2: 10-Year Snapshot of the Connector Industry

 Profitability Killers (Price Erosion + Rising Raw Material Costs)

+In Part 2 of the 10-year snapshot of the connector industry, Ron Bishop looks at price erosion and rising material costs.
 A sharp decline in demand will automatically produce a decline in profits.
 We experienced that in 2001, 2002, and 2009 when connector sales declined -18.9%, -6.9%, and -21.9% respectively.
 During such downturns management will rapidly take actions to minimize the impact on bottom-line profitability.
 Such actions generally include reducing employee rosters, reducing or eliminating capital expenditures, reducing inventory and raw material stocks, and idling excess production capacity.
 These steps are taken to balance expenditures to the lower demand.
 Total profits decline, but management can maintain margins by quickly implementing these actions.

 However, when connector prices decline and raw material costs rise, there is little management can do to offset these market forces.
 For example, in 2008 and 2009, connector prices declined -2.0% and -3.0% while raw material costs rose sharply for copper, plastics, and precious metals.
 Add these factors to a decline in sales of -21.9% in 2009 and the connector industry experienced a loss in the billions of dollars.